 Therefore, we have compiled some tips for you to prevent any injuries.

 Here are a few things that you can do while entering an elevator:

-The first thing to do when you find yourself in a situation where the elevator stops between floors is to not panic and assess the situation.
+The first thing to do when you find yourself in a situation where the elevator stops between floors is not to panic and assess the situation.
 During an elevator emergency, navigate to the control panel and push the emergency button to ask for help from the operations team.

 Here are some tips that building owners should follow to avoid any elevator-related accidents:

 Michael is a managing partner at the nationwide Ehline Law Firm, Personal Injury Attorneys, APLC.
-He’s an inactive Marine and became a lawyer on the California State Bar Law Office Study Program, later receiving his J.D. from UWLA School of Law.
+He’s an inactive Marine and became a lawyer in the California State Bar Law Office Study Program, later receiving his J.D. from UWLA School of Law.
 Michael has won some of the world’s largest motorcycle accident settlements.